Verified and Tested 02/25/15

 VSFTPD is an FTP server that is built to be efficient and very secure.
 This is the default FTP server in the majority of Linux Operating Systems around today.
 With fast response and security, it reliably facilitates the job of uploading and downloading files with peace of mind.

 A cloud server with CentOS6 already installed.
-If you don’t already have a server, consider one of the industry-leading cloud servers from Atlantic.Net.
+If you don’t already have a server, consider one of the industry-leading virtual private servers from Atlantic.Net.

 sudo yum install vsftpd